Shivaansh-Srivastava/Shivaansh-Srivastava/README.md

 ### Hi there this is Shivaansh Srivastava👋
-- 🔭 I’m currently working on developing .NET projects
+- 🔭 I’m currently working on developing AI/ML Projects
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on interesting projects which can help my career grow
 - 🤔 I’m looking for help with understanding and working on technology which can help me grow as a developer
 - 💬 Ask me about cool tech stuff!!